Minoru/hakyll-convert/README.markdown

   HTML and should stay as such without passing through filters)
-* allow for the possibility of [Cool URIs][cool-uris] by keeping relative page names the same as on your old blog (this only works if you use your own domain for your hosted site)
+* allow for the possibility of [Cool URIs][cool-uris] by keeping relative page names the same as on your old blog (this only works if you use your own domain for your hosted site).
+If you don't agree with us on that point, use `--output-format` flag to specify your own output filename format.

 [hakyll]:    http://jaspervdj.be/hakyll/
 [cool-uris]: http://www.w3.org/Provider/Style/URI.html